VasuTammisetti/VasuTammisetti/README.md

 ## Currently Working On

+- Chain-of-Thought VLA for Driving -- A "reason-before-act" agent that detects objects in 3D, reasons in language about *why* to act, then predicts the actual driving trajectory and longitudinal control (nuScenes)
 - VLM-based ADAS Perception -- Zero-shot driving scene understanding using LLaVA with Camera-LiDAR fusion
 - Sensor Fusion Research -- Camera-Radar-LiDAR fusion for robust 3D object detection